zeinkap/halal-bites-atl/README.md

 - **Development**: Uses a separate database for testing and development
 - **Production**: Uses the production database for live data

-Make sure to set up both `.env` and `.env.production` files with the appropriate database URLs.
+Make sure to set up both `.env` and `.env.production` files with the appropriate database URLs and Cloudinary credentials.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License
+## Image Upload

-This project is licensed under the MIT License - see the LICENSE file for details.
+The application uses Cloudinary for image storage and optimization.
+When users add comments, they can:
+- Upload images up to 5MB in size
+- Preview images before submission
+- Images are automatically:
+  - Optimized for quality and size
+  - Resized to appropriate dimensions
+  - Served through Cloudinary's global CDN
+  - Converted to modern formats (WebP) when supported

 ## Database Schema